 When it comes to learning about what is IPv6, it becomes equally important to learn about what is IPv6 leak.

 There are no direct harms associated with IPv6 addresses.
 However, things can become slightly complicated when a user connects to a VPN.
-A VPN user is assigned an IPv4 IP address, when he connects to a VPN.
+A VPN user is assigned an IPv4 IP address when he connects to a VPN.
 When this user tries to communicate with an IPv6 server or peer, there are chances that the real IP address can get leaked.
-This can lead to exposed identity.
+This can lead to an exposed identity.

 How to Get Protection from IPv6 Leak with PureVPN?

-IPv6 leakage can become a menace – it can reveal your identity and you won’t even figure it out.
+IPv6 leakage can become a menace – it can reveal your identity, and you won’t even figure it out.
 The extra effort to secure yourself before your personal information is tracked or recorded by an unauthorized individual or team never goes to waste; it always pays off.

 Doing so can be as simple as disabling IPv6 capability from a machine every time a user wants to connect to a VPN.
 Once the private session is complete, enabling the IPv6 capability is also as simple as a single click.

 PureVPN is the best tool available in the market that can help you protect your IPv6 address from ever leaking your real information and personal details.
-Just subscribe to any of the PureVPN’s premium plans and get complete IPv6 protection.